 It is no surprise that some people are more thrifty than others, they are somehow very resourceful and able to save money to fund their travels.
-I’m not as thrifty as I would like to be but I’ve always gotten questions on how did I save money to start traveling when I was in college.
+I’m not as thrifty as I would like to be, but I’ve always gotten questions on how did I save money to start travelling when I was in college.
+When it used to come to travelling, I used to spend a lot of money without thinking twice.
+One of the qualities which I still admire about myself, which helped me travel to various place all the while saving money, was my nack to know various things.
+I would visit sites like salesforce and read about the future of work, read numerous business articles, note tips from travel and tourism websites and multiple other things which helped me gain more knowledge and save more money.
 Here are a few things I’ve learned over the years that could help anyone who really wants to travel.

 Disclaimer: These tips are derived from my own personal experience and of others who have given me tips.
 It is only to serve as a guide for those who are interested.
 It is in no way to suggest that they are the one only ways to help you save money for your travels and I was not paid to mention these corporations and brands in any way.
 After all, everyone have different commitments in their lives.

 I had so much stuff when I used to work in retail, the temptation to shop everyday were so strong I usually ended up spending my monthly salaries on clothes and shoes.
 I’ve accumulated so much, that it was spilling out of my closet.
 There were things still with their price tags and I don’t see myself wearing them ever.
 I had to sell my old clothes, unused cosmetics online to people who would actually need them more than I ever did.
 Sure, you might not make as much as the price you bought them for but getting 50-70% than nothing is still better than letting clothes rot or cosmetics expire.
 I’m aware that it’s not much to fund the entire travel but I usually save the money for my daily spending (food, commute) while traveling.